aydarsh/quotevoter/README.md

 - Viewing the top 10 quotes and details of each quote
 - Viewing the evolution of votes over time with a graph

+## GitHub Actions CI Pipeline
+The repository has a GitHub Actions CI pipeline configured to build a Docker image and push it to Docker Hub.
+In order to build a Docker image with a SemVer or `latest` tag, the repository must be tagged and the tag must be pushed.

 ## Endpoints
 - `/api/users`: Endpoint for creating and managing user accounts.
 - `/api/quotes`: Endpoint for adding, viewing, modifying, and deleting quotes.